-We confirm your child's kindergarten placement by mail between July and September of the year before your child attends kindergarten.
+We process applications in the order we receive them, after placing priority of access children.
+We then confirm your child’s kindergarten placement via mail between July and September of the year prior to your child attending.

-Although you may not receive a first round offer, your child will be offered a place at one of our kindergartens.
-We process deferments, cancellations and changes of preference, which can open more spaces at your preferred kinder.
+If you don’t receive a first round offer, your child will still be offered a place at one of our kindergartens.

-If you have received a kindergarten placement offer, you can respond to the kindergarten placement offer online or return your mailed form by email, fax or mail.
+If you have received a placement offer you can respond to our Kindergarten Enrolment Officer online or return your mailed form by email, fax or mail.

-After you accept your placement offer, you will be contacted by the kindergarten management regarding session times and fees.
-You will then need to provide documentation regarding immunisation directly to the kindergarten to confirm your child’s enrolment.
+After you accept our placement offer, you will be contacted by the kindergarten management about session times and fees.

 How to change or cancel your application

 Or download a Change of Information Form below